 If you enjoy the blog content or just would like to support an artisan, you can support me through the Buy Me a Coffee buttons anywhere in my Blog.
 You’ll find the buttons on the side of the main page or at the bottom of each post.
 No pressure, I swear.

-You can visit my main website David Condon Woodcraft and have a browse around if you'd like or visit my other blog site David Condon Finds where I explore a wide variety of topics including some great and useful items for the home and to make your life easier.
+Once again, you can visit my main website David Condon Woodcraft and have a browse around if you'd like or visit my other blog site David Condon Finds where I explore a wide variety of topics including some great and useful items for the home and to make your life easier.

 Comments